Spain E-invoicing & Digital Reporting Guide

 As a separate requirement, the three Basque provinces ( Álava, Vizcaya and Guipúzcoa) introduced a real time reporting system called TicketBAI.
 TicketBAI is only applicable in these three provinces.
 Since 2022, TicketBAI has been live.
 The implementation timeline differs among different regions.

 B2G e-invoicing is mandatory for transactions with a value above EUR 5.000 in Spain and FACe platform is used for this type of transactions.
 However, there is no e-invoicing requirement for B2B invoices at the moment.
-That being said, according to the "Create and Grow" law, taxpayers with a turnover of more than EUR 8 million should be required to issue e-invoices for each transaction.
-The timelines to comply with the upcoming B2B e-invoicing mandate have not been announced.
-However, it will not be earlier than October 2023 and not later than March 2024.
-A year after this date, all taxpayers should have to issue e-invoices for these transactions.
+That being said, according to the "Create and Grow" law, taxpayers should be required to issue e-invoices for each transaction.
+The timelines to comply with the upcoming B2B e-invoicing mandate have not been determined as it depends on the date of approval of the implementing regulations:

-- Taxpayers with a turnover of more than EUR 6,010,121.06
+• Taxpayers with a turnover of more than EUR 6,010,121.06

-- Taxpayers enrolled in the automatic refund mechanism (REDEME)
+• Taxpayers enrolled in the automatic refund mechanism (REDEME)

-- VAT groups
+• VAT groups

-Governmental Body Responsible for E-invoicing in Spain
+Governmental Body Responsible for SII in Spain

 Invoices received and issued should be reported via the SII (”Immediate Supply of Information”).
 SII is an information system created by the Agencia Tributaria, the Spanish tax authority.
 The report is made through its portal.